-- 1 Import a Web Service using Import WSDL > Import WSDL from URL or UDDI and drag an operation onto the canvas.
-For details, see "How to Import a WSDL-Based Web Service" on page 476. - G, - 2 Open the Asynchronous view in the Properties pane and select This is an asynchronous call box. - 3 Specify a value for the Listen for response on property.
-This is the port to which you expect the server to respond.

-4 Open the Security view in the Properties pane.
-Select the WS Addressing tab.

-- 5 Select a WS-Addressing Version and provide and a URL and port (same port as in step 3) in the Reply to box, to indicate the destination of the server response. - 6 Run the test and perform checkpoint validations as you would with any step.
+- Import a Web Service using Import WSDL > Import WSDL from URL or UDDI and drag an operation onto the canvas.
+For details, see "How to Import a WSDL-Based Web Service" on page 472. - 2.
+Open the Asynchronous tab in the Properties pane and select This is an asynchronous call box. - 3.
+Specify a value for the Listen for response on property.
+This is the port to which you expect the server to respond. - 4.
+Open the Security tab in the Properties pane.
+Select the WS Addressing tab. - Select a WS-Addressing Version and provide and a URL and port (same port as defined for the Listen for response on property) in the Reply to box, to indicate the destination of the server response. - 6.
+Run the test and perform checkpoint validations as you would with any step.

-For more details, see the "Asynchronous Tab" on page 255.
+For more details, see the "Asynchronous Tab (Properties Pane)" on page 186.